Eating Beans But Not Going?

 At the end of my shift, I was called into the management office and told that I was fired because Chef Judy was “horrified” by my lack of food knowledge.

 I distinctively remember walking home that afternoon and feeling truly scared for the first time in my life.
-There were other jobs I had at the time; it wasn’t about money, but fear in the knowledge that I was going to have to straighten up, take things seriously.
+There were other jobs I had at the time; it wasn’t so much about money, but fear in the knowledge that I was going to have to straighten up, take things seriously.
 Being thousands of miles away from home, there was no one around to hold my hand, walk me through.
-My ego was so battered and it was very humbling to realize I wasn’t really the center of the universe.
-I can truly pinpoint the transformational experience as the moment I became an adult.
-I’ve always strived to be my very best since that time, in all things … and to be sure, I especially try to know all about food.
+My ego was so battered and it was very humbling to realize I really wasn't the center of the universe.
+I can truly pinpoint that transformational experience as the moment I became an adult.
+I’ve always strived to be my very best since that time, in all things … and to be sure, I especially try to know as much as I can about food.

 Thanks Chef Judy … and rest in peace.